enspiral/handbook/ops-scope.md

 **Manage Membership**

-* Run 6-monthly member re-opt in process
+* Run annual member re-opt-in process and check in with members on hiatus
-* Schedule 2-monthly members meetings
+* Work with the Member meeting crew to schedule 2-monthly members meetings
-* Add and remove members from the Members Loomio group as needed
+* Add and remove members from the Members Loomio and Slack groups as needed
 * Manage issue and forfeiture of member shares in the Foundation

 **Company Support**